webplatform/docs-wpd/Content/Content_List/index.md

 '''OWNER: xxxxxxxxxxxxxxxxxxxxxx'''

-Notes: Someone with a good knowledge of accessibility should handle this section, preferably someone from WAI, like Shawn.
-The WAI should at least be consulted, as I believe they have done some work on working out a11y content for webplatform.org already.
+'''Notes: Someone with a good knowledge of accessibility should handle this section, preferably someone from WAI, like Shawn.
+The WAI should at least be consulted, as I believe they have done some work on working out a11y content for webplatform.org already.'''

 ====Accessibility====